DailyTools

 Understand how Base64 encoding works under the hood, why it exists, its common use cases in web development, and why it is absolutely not a security mechanism.

-Binary data — images, files, executables, encryption keys — contains bytes across the full 0-255 range.
-Many older transmission protocols were designed to handle printable ASCII text, not arbitrary bytes.
-SMTP (email), HTTP headers, HTML attributes, and XML all have restrictions: certain byte values cause premature string termination, others interfere with control characters, and non-ASCII bytes are simply unsupported in text-only contexts.
+Binary data — images, files, encryption keys — contains bytes across the full 0-255 range.
+Many transmission protocols were designed for printable ASCII text, not arbitrary bytes.
+SMTP, HTTP headers, HTML attributes, and XML all have restrictions: certain byte values cause premature string termination, others interfere with control characters, and non-ASCII bytes aren't supported at all in text-only contexts.

-Base64 solves this by mapping any binary data to a fixed set of 64 printable ASCII characters.
-Whatever binary you encode, the output is guaranteed to contain only letters, digits, plus signs, and forward slashes — characters that are safe in virtually any text-based protocol or data format.
+Base64 fixes this by mapping any binary data to a fixed set of 64 printable ASCII characters.
+Whatever binary you encode, the output contains only letters, digits, plus signs, and forward slashes — characters that are safe in virtually any text-based protocol.

 How Base64 Encoding Works